 PHEV: 82-mile range

 Not that there's much old-fashioned about it, mind.
-As you'd expect, the new car is brimming with advanced safety and infotainment technology: indeed, the latter could even be accused of being too advanced for its own good, because the system is quite complicated to use.
+As you'd expect, the new car is brimming with advanced safety and infotainment technology: indeed, on the latter could even be accused of being too advanced for its own good, because the system is quite complicated to use.
 It's a comfortable and relaxing car to drive as well, just like any family wagon should be, and there's acres of space inside.

 The plug-in eHybrid versions can be had with either 204PS or 272PS, and depending on spec, can travel between 77- and 82 miles on a full charge.
-Unusually for a PHEV, it can also take DC rapid charging at a rate of up to 40kW, giving the 19.7 kWh battery a 5-80% charge in just 26 minutes.
+Unusually for a PHEV, it can also take DC rapid charging at a rate of up to 40kW, giving the 19.7kWh battery a 5-80% charge in just 26 minutes.
 However, those looking for maximum load-carrying capacity from their estate car should bear this in mind: the petrol-powered Passat Estate has an enormous boot of 690 litres, but in the PHEV, that's cut to 510 litres.
 That's still big, but it's quite a large loss.

 The main disadvantages and downsides of a plug-in hybrid are weight, space and cost.
 The big, heavy battery packs often add 200kg or more to the car's weight compared to a petrol or diesel version.
 This makes it less agile, reduces fuel economy once the battery is empty and often takes away from boot space.
 It also costs more to buy than a regular hybrid; often £5-10k more.